 Happy birthday Thommo

-1954 - Phil Thompson was born in Liverpool.
+1954 - Phil Thompson was born in Kensington, Liverpool.
 He notched thirteen times in 477 games for the reds, many as skipper, as we won two European Cups, seven League titles, the UEFA Cup, FA Cup, UEFA Super Cup, two League Cups and five FA Charity Shields.
 He later had two separate spells on the backroom staff, under Kenny Dalglish, Graeme Souness and Gérard Houllier, and is now working in the media.

 1906 - Forward Harry Barkas was born in Wardley Colliery.
 He only played five reds games, all in the First Division, after arriving for £1,500 from Gateshead in December 1930, returning there in 1932.